Armstrong phase modulator: How it works

 Reinserting the carrier without the phase shift produces an AM signal.
 Reinserting the carrier with the 90 degree phase shift produces a PM signal.
 If the intelligence is integrated before being applied to the resulting phase modulator, this equivalent to an FM signal.

 One of the problems with the Armstrong method is that the frequency deviation—the amount of modulation—must be kept small to minimize distortion.
 The maximum deviation is a fraction of 1 kilohertz, but FM broadcast requires 75 kilohertz deviation and a typical FM voice channel deviation is 5 kilohertz.
 To solve this problem, Armstrong multiplied the signal many times to a higher frequency to obtain the necessary deviation.
-For example, to generate an FM signal with 5 kilohertz deviation at 146.94 megahertz, the transmitter would generate a signal at 6.1225 megahertz with only 0.2 kilohertz deviation, and then multiply the signal 24 times.
+For example, to generate an FM signal with 5 kilohertz deviation at 146.94 megahertz, the transmitter would generate a signal at 6.1225 megahertz with only 0.2 kilohertz deviation, and then multiply the signal 24 times (the so-called "Serrasoid" method, which was created by Radio Engineering Labs (REL), and was endorsed by Armstrong).